jqnatividad/qsv/README.md

 As the preferred interpreter, `luau` will gain even more features over time compared to the `python` feature as qsv's purpose-built, data-wrangling [Domain-Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language).

-[Luau 0.566](https://github.com/Roblox/luau/releases/tag/0.566) is embedded into qsv, which is the latest stable version at the time of writing.
+[Luau 0.566](https://github.com/Roblox/luau/releases/tag/0.566) is currently embedded - qsv's policy is to use the latest stable Luau version at the time of each qsv release.

 ### Python